Why is diabetes a risk to your feet?

 - Reduced circulation to your feet

 You should now be referred to a podiatrist for an assessment to agree a treatment plan.
 The development of foot wounds in people with diabetes is serious as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg and early death.
-Controlling your diabetes, cholesterol and blood pressure, stopping smoking, increasing cardiovascular exercise and controlling your weight helps to reduce the risk of these life-and limb threatening problems.
+Managing your diabetes, cholesterol and blood pressure, stopping smoking, increasing physical activity and managing your weight helps to reduce the risk of these life-and limb-threatening problems.

-If you develop any of the following problems, it is important that you contact the Muti-disciplinary Foot Care Team, local Podiatry Department or GP for advice as soon as possible (within 24 hours).
+If you develop any of the following problems in the list below, it is important that you contact the Muti-disciplinary Foot Care Team, local Podiatry Department or doctor (GP) for advice as soon as possible (within 24 hours).

 What can I do to reduce my risk of developing problems?